mstksg/inCode/copy/entries/type-levels.md

 if it knows that the first list is `VNil`, then it knows that `n ~ Z`, so the second list *has to also* be `VNil`.
 Thanks GHC!

-We can even express more complicated relationships with type families:
+We can even express more complicated relationships with type families (type-level "functions"):

 ```haskell
 !!!type-levels/Level5.hs "type family Plus" "type family Times" "vconcat ::" "vconcatMap ::"